 The second were amateurs who aspired to look like the first group.
 To them, that was the image of success.
 “If only I had that gear,” some would say, “I’d be making platinum records.”
 They craved fame and fortune, which they felt were within reach with a new Fender guitar or Korg synthesizer.
 Others boasted about their fancy equipment and home studio setup—despite their mediocre productions.

 Though it’s tempting to criticize this group, there are two lessons we can learn from them:

 First, we too may carry a checklist of self-imposed prerequisites.
 I often hear would-be entrepreneurs say: “I’ll start when I have an office (logo, website, certification).”
 In reality, those things are seldom limiting factors.
 The real issue tends to be insecurity.
+These assets offer a sense of legitimacy, as if to show that this is a “real” business.
 So many alleviate their anxiety by setting up intermediate “next steps” that give them a way out.
 It’s a roundabout way, akin to saying you’ll start recording when you have a $100,000 studio.

 Truth is, you don’t need all the pieces in place to begin.
 The smarter approach would be to start recording, and build your studio along the way.

 Second, we may place undue hope in those non-essentials.
 An office, a logo, a website—these are all valuable things.
 But none by itself would make a business a runaway success.
 Likewise, we may derive false security from our degrees and certifications.
 These things are helpful, but they are the baseline.
 Success requires ongoing application.
 In other words, how are we using those resources to deliver value?